-Professional sportspeople sometimes receive moneys arising out of a benefit match or a series of events throughout a benefit period.
+Professional sportspeople sometimes receive money arising out of a benefit match or a series of events throughout a benefit period.
 The money raised during this initiative held by the club is then paid over to the player concerned.

-A player who receives monies as a result of a benefit activity is not using his or her skills for the purpose of commercial exploitation.
-The activities by the club are a means of recognising the personal attributes of the player and showing gratitude to the player for his or her contribution on the sporting field and to the game itself.
+A player who receives money as a result of a benefit activity is not using their skills for the purpose of commercial exploitation.
+The activities by the club are a means of recognising the personal attributes of and showing gratitude to the player for their contribution on the sporting field and to the game itself.
 The payments that the player receives will be once-off and ex gratia from the club.
 It is thus not something that is anticipated nor does the player have an expectation of receiving the benefit payments.
-However, all amounts (including voluntary awards) received for employment, services rendered or the termination of employment, are specifically included in gross income, whether the receipt is of a capital nature or of revenue nature.
-Receipts and accruals arising out of benefit events are accordingly taxable in the hands of the player as they are expressly included in the player's gross income on the basis that they are directly related to services rendered by the player, regardless of whether the benefit is intended to recognise past or future services by the player.
+However, all amounts (including voluntary awards) received for employment, services rendered or the termination of employment, are specifically included in gross income, whether the receipt is of a capital nature or of revenue nature.67 Receipts and accruals arising out of benefit events are accordingly taxable in the hands of the player as they are expressly included in the player's gross income on the basis that the income is directly related to services rendered by the player, regardless of whether the benefit is intended to recognise past or future services by the player.

-In other situations a player will be paid a bonus on achieving a certain result, such as a bonus paid to members of a team on winning a particular competition or for achieving a personal best; or an award such as a "man-of-the-match" award.
+In other situations a player maybe paid a bonus on achieving a certain result, such as a bonus paid to members of a team on winning a particular competition or for achieving a personal best; or an award such as a "man-of-the-match".
 This additional amount paid to the player is an incentive payment or bonus that arises from normal employment and thus forms part of the player's taxable income.

-All of these benefits (benefit match proceeds, bonuses and man-of-the-match awards) received by a player from his or her club constitute remuneration, as they are received for or by virtue of services rendered, employment or the termination of employment.
-The full award (whether in cash or kind) is taxable and employees' tax must be deducted by the club.
+All of these benefits (benefit match proceeds, bonuses and man-of-the-match awards) received by a player from the club constitute remuneration, as they are received for or by virtue of services rendered, employment or the termination of employment.
+The full award (whether in cash or kind) is taxable and employees' tax must be deducted therefrom by the club.

-In the case of benefit match proceeds, bonuses and man-of-the-match awards being received directly by a player from sponsors or third parties, the amount of the proceeds, bonuses or man-of-the-match awards must also be included in the gross income of the player.
+In the case of benefit match proceeds, bonuses and "man-of-the-match" awards being received directly by a player from sponsors or third parties, the amount received must also be included in the gross income of the player.
 Should the player receive these benefits in the form of goods or services, the market value thereof must be included in the player's gross income.
 However, if there is no employer-employee relationship between the sponsor and the player in these circumstances, no employees' tax withholding obligation arises.